Screening for Sparse Online Learning: Introduction

+\begin{remark} An interesting feature of many batched optimization methods such as proximal gradient descent~\cite{lewis2016proximal,lewis2002active,liang2017activity} and coordinate descent~\cite{klopfenstein2020model}, is that they exhibit ``finite activity identification", where after a finite number of iterations, all iterates will have the same sparsity structure as the solution.
+Although one cannot check a-priori whether activity identification has been achieved, one can heuristically exploit this property for computational gains by switching to higher order methods once the support is sufficiently small.

+\finalrev{When the optimization problem has a finite sums structure \eqref{eq:finitesum}, one can consider variance-reduced stochastic methods, such as proximal-SAGA and proximal-SVRG.
+These methods also enjoy finite activity identification properties ~\cite{poon2018local} and just as for the deterministic methods, one can also heuristically exploit this property for computational gains.
+Moreover, screening rules (such as Algorithm \ref{algo:full-screen}) can be applied and this leads to substantial performance gains in practice.}

+One the other hand, while activity identification is not present in many online algorithms (with the exception of regularized dual averaging~\cite{xiao2010dual}), we make use of screening in this work to enforce such a property.
+This idea is inspired by the recent work of~\cite{sun2020safe}, where the authors developed a gap-safe rule for conditional gradient descent.
+One highlight of their work is that through safe screening, identification is achieved whereas simply running conditional gradient descent will never do.
+In this work, we combine this idea with the gap-safe rules~\cite{ndiaye2017gap} to tackle the stochastic setting, where we dynamically construct safe regions by computing an ``online'' duality gap. \end{remark}

 \paragraph{Paper organization} The rest of the paper is organized as follows.
-We recall the basic derivation of screening rules for sparsity regularized regression problem in Section \ref{sec:screening}.
-Theoretical analysis of our online screening rule is presented in Section \ref{sec:online}.
+We recall the basics of screening rules for sparsity-promoting regression problems in Section \ref{sec:screening}.
+Theoretical analysis of our online-screening rule is presented in Section \ref{sec:online}.
 Numerical experiments on LASSO and sparse logistic regression problems are provided in Section \ref{sec:experiments}.
-Finally, in the appendix we collect some basic concepts of convex analysis and the proofs of main theorems.
+Finally, in the appendix we collect some basics of convex analysis and the proofs of the main theorems.